BlockchainCommons/XID-Quickstart/docs/02_1_Creating_Self_Attestations.md

 This isn't a question of privacy: you can always choose to elide and encrypt attestations that you don't want to receive wide attention, even if they're in your XID.
 (In fact that's the topic of the next two tutorials.)
 It's instead a question of keeping the XID lean enough that someone can reasonably look over it without being lost in irrelevent details.

-> :book: **What is a Detached Attestation?**: When an attestation is detached, it appears as a signed statement that exists as a separate envelope, referencing your XID but not embedded in your XIDDoc.
+> 📖 **What is a Detached Attestation?**: When an attestation is detached, it appears as a signed statement that exists as a separate envelope, referencing your XID but not embedded in your XIDDoc.

 In this case, a single PR is a pretty small detail, and not necessarily something that Amira will be talking about in a year or two when she (hopefully) has major design work on SisterSpaces to point to.
 So you'll create it as a detached attestation.